parseablehq/parseable/README.md

   <br>
 </h4>

 Parseable is a cloud native, log storage and analysis platform.
-Parseable is written in Rust and can be deployed on Baremetal, VMs, Containers (Kubernetes).
+Parseable is indexing free by design.
+Written in Rust, Parseable can be deployed on Baremetal, VMs and Kubernetes.

-Parseable is designed to ensure index-free ingests log data via HTTP POST calls and exposes a query API to search and analyze logs.
+It ingests log data via HTTP POST calls and exposes a query API to search and analyze logs.
 It is compatible with logging agents like FluentBit, LogStash, FileBeat among others.
-So, you can point existing logging agents to Parseable.

-Parseable ships with a GUI to query and analyze logs.

 ## Features